 The Office of the Dean of Students is located on the second floor of the DJ Lombardo Student Center, room 207 next to the Office of Student Engagement.
-The offices of the Dean of Students, Associate Dean of Students, and the Coordinator of Health Education and Promotion are included.
+The offices of the Associate Vice President & Dean of Students, Associate Dean of Students, and the Assistant Dean of Students are included.

 The primary purpose of the Dean of Students Office is to enhance student learning on campus reflective of the values and traditions inherent in the Jesuit vision of education.
 In order to better serve and educate students, the Dean of Students is a leader in assuring the effective facilitation and management of both services and programs.
 In fulfilling this role, the Dean assists the Vice President in leading and directing the Division of Student Affairs.
 This includes strategic planning, divisional communication, professional development, and educational initiatives.
-The Dean of Students Office is comprised of an Administrative Assistant, the Associate Dean of Students, and the Assistant Dean of Students.
+The Dean of Students Office is comprised of the Administrative Assistant, the Associate Dean of Students, and the Assistant Dean of Students.

 The Dean’s Office is responsible for overseeing the general administration, staffing, and policies of several departments including the following: the University Counseling Center, the Center for Student Diversity & Inclusion, the Student Health and Wellness Center, the Office of Health Promotion and Wellness, and the Violence Prevention and Action Center.

 Sherri A. Crahen, Ph.D.

 Sherri joined the division of Student Affairs at John Carroll University as the Dean of Students in 2004.
 She has more than 30 years of experience in Student Affairs working at both private and public institutions around the country.
 After receiving a B.S. in psychology from the University of Wisconsin-Stevens Point, Sherri attended Penn State University and earned a master’s degree in counseling.
 Sherri completed her Ph.D. in 2001 from the University of Minnesota and focused her research on better understanding the experiences for African-American students who attend predominantly white institutions.
 As a leader in the division of Student Affairs, Sherri focuses her work on the health and well being of John Carroll students.
 In support of the John Carroll mission, Sherri has participated in many immersion and service opportunities with students.